 How do SIP trunks differ from hosted VoIP?

-Whereas SIP trunking can be dependent on a physical PBX server to distribute phone calls effectively, a hosted VoIP service, lives online in ‘The Cloud’, efficiently routing calls online without the need for a PBX box.
+Whereas SIP trunking can be dependent on a physical PBX server to distribute phone calls effectively, a hosted VoIP service lives online in ‘The Cloud’, efficiently routing calls online without the need for a PBX box.

-Why should you use hosted VoIP over trunking
+Why you should use hosted VoIP over trunking

 Compared to SIP trunking, a VoIP phone system offers a huge array of additional business features for a fraction of the cost, is easier to set up and with updates occurring online, is a virtually future-proof solution to make and receive calls.